How much is the monthly payment on a $50,000 HELOC?

 What happens when the draw period ends?

 The line closes to new borrowing and the loan converts to full principal-and-interest amortization over the repayment period (typically 10–20 years).
-Payments jump — often 50–100% higher than the interest-only payment.
+Payments jump, and the size of the jump depends mostly on the length of the repayment period: on a $50,000 balance at 9%, the required payment rises about 20% with a 20-year repayment period, about 35% with a 15-year one, and nearly 70% with a 10-year one.
 This “payment shock” surprises many borrowers, and it is exactly what this calculator shows you in advance.

 Are HELOC rates fixed or variable?